Jeznar/GitRepo/jez-lib/readme.md

 ## jez.log() as an Example

 The single most commonly used function in my macros is **jez.log()**.
 This little work horse does nothing more than accept a number of arguments, perform formatting if it has more than one and dump them to the console with a *console.log()* call.
-Oh, yes, it checks in with [Developer Mode](https://github.com/League-of-Foundry-Developers/foundryvtt-devMode) module to determine if the message will be supressed.
+Oh, yes, it checks in with [Developer Mode](https://github.com/League-of-Foundry-Developers/foundryvtt-devMode) module to determine if the message will be suppressed.
 I'll get more into that later in this document.

 ## Actually Using this Module